 University Funding for PhD Students

-The department offers four write-up fellowships each year, which allow students to finish the dissertation in their final academic year:
+The department offers two write-up fellowships each year, which allow students to finish the dissertation in their final academic year:

 - The Harry Barnard Fellowship is awarded to one student with a preference for candidates whose field of study or research concerns American history; it provides a stipend, tuition, fees and health insurance.